Freight Shipping from Stockton to Minneapolis

 How much does it cost to ship freight from Stockton to Minneapolis?

-Full truckload (FTL) rates from Stockton, CA to Minneapolis, MN currently range from $4,251-$5,239 for a standard dry van load over the 1,977-mile route.
+Full truckload (FTL) rates from Stockton, CA to Minneapolis, MN currently range $4,251-$5,239 (roughly $2.16-$2.67 per mile over 1,977 miles).
 LTL shipments typically cost $1,287-$2,080 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stockton to Minneapolis?